BASE: A foundation for impact on plastic waste (Part 1/4)

 Waste management infrastructure is lacking.
 The systems and facilities needed to collect, sort, process and recycle the world’s waste do not have the capacity to prevent waste from becoming pollution.

-The results: 11 million tons of plastics entering oceans each year, just 9% of plastic recycled, and plastic pollution as a fully fledged environmental and human health crisis.
+The results: 11 million tons of plastics entering oceans each year, just 9% of plastic recycled, and plastic pollution as a full fledged environmental and human health crisis.

 Even in the world’s largest economies, many materials - particularly plastics - are landfilled, incinerated, or exported instead of recycled.
 In less developed parts of the world, even simple collection systems are often infrequent and inconsistent, or missing entirely.

-This blog is part 1 of 4 - read on to explore how impact is being is happening and for an introduction to BASE.
+Note: This blog is part 1 of 4 - read on to explore how systemic impact is happening and for an introduction to BASE.
 Parts 2, 3 and 4 will look at different aspects of BASE in more detail.

-Plastic recovery at rePurpose Sada Shakti in Bengaluru, India
+rePurpose Global Project Sada Shakti in Bengaluru, India

 Impact projects